 Andy Powers began working with wood as a kid and soon realized he had a strong interest in building.
 With the guidance of his father and the use of his tools, Andy built a guitar and lov...

-Allen Prather, known throughout the industry as Lowell, became a well-respected sales rep for the Kaman Corporation.
-He stayed with the company for over thirty years and helped move the c...
+Allen Prather, was known throughout the industry as Lowell, became a well-respected sales rep for the Kaman Corporation.
+He stayed with the company for over thirty years and helped move t...

 Andy Preston has a great philosophy regarding his music store, “Our staff are all repairmen and women first, not salesmen.
 We want them to know all about the instrument before they begin...